swiss-ai-center/documentation/docs/how-to-guides/how-to-deploy-the-core-engine-on-an-exoscale-kubernetes-cluster.md

 #### Deploy the Core AI Engine

-Run the GitHub Actions workflow to deploy the Core AI Engine.
+Merge a reviewed pull request into `dev` to deploy the development environment.
+Merge a reviewed pull request from `dev` into `main` to deploy the production environment.

 #### Validate the deployment